Data-Driven and Online Estimation of Linear Sensitivity Distribution Factors: A Low-rank Approach: Introduction

-Approaches based on the least-squares estimation criterion are effective only if one can collect measurements of the net power injections that are ``sufficiently rich''; that is, measurements that lead to a regression matrix that has full column rank \cite{Chen_2014, refA3, refA1}.
-In principle, the regression matrix may have full column rank when the perturbations of the net power injections can be properly designed by the grid operator; for example, by adopting the probing techniques of~\cite{bhela2019smart} at some of the nodes or all the nodes.
-However, an under-determined system may emerge when (i) perturbations may not be performed at a sufficient number of nodes (and, thus, the variations of powers are simply due to uncontrollable devices); (ii) changes in the power of uncontrollable loads and generation units located throughout the network may lead to correlated measurements~\cite{abdullah2013probabilistic}; and, (iii) when the power network is operating under dynamic conditions due to fluctuations introduced by intermittent renewable generation and uncontrollable loads~\cite{DhopleNoFuel}, the operator may not have time to collect enough measurements before the operating point of the network changes (and, thus, the sensitivities change).
-On the other hand, approaches based on the least-square method as \cite{Chen_2013, refA3, refA1, refA5} do not consider the case where the collected measurements have outliers that might lead to unreliable estimates.
+Approaches based on the least-square estimation criterion are effective only if one can collect measurements of the net power injections that are ``sufficiently rich''; that is, measurements that lead to a least-square that is well conditioned~\cite{Chen_2014, refA3, refA1, refA4}.
+In principle, the LS may be well conditioned when the perturbations of the net power injections can be properly designed by the grid operator; for example, by adopting the probing techniques of~\cite{bhela2019smart} at some or all of the nodes.
+However, an underdetermined system may emerge when (i) perturbations may not be performed at a sufficient number of nodes (thus, the power variations are simply due to uncontrollable devices); (ii) changes in the power of uncontrollable loads and generation units located throughout the network may lead to correlated measurements~\cite{abdullah2013probabilistic}; and, (iii) when the power network is operating under dynamic conditions due to fluctuations introduced by intermittent renewable generation~\cite{DhopleNoFuel}, the operator may not have time to collect enough measurements before the operating point of the network changes (and, thus, the sensitivities change).
+Approaches based on least-squares as \cite{Chen_2013, refA3, refA1, refA5} do not consider the case where the collected measurements have outliers that might lead to unreliable estimates.

-To address these challenges, this paper proposes a robust nuclear norm minimization method~\cite{candes2010matrix,Mateos_sparse_2013} to estimate sensitivities from measurements, along with an online algorithm to solve the nuclear norm minimization method with streaming measurements.
-The proposed approach is motivated by our observation that certain classes of sensitivity matrices can afford a low-rank approximation.
-For example:

-$\bullet$ Figure \ref{fig:Intro_SVD} shows the singular values of the PTDF matrices for three different transmission networks; it can be seen that the PTDF matrix can be approximated by a low-rank matrix where only the dominant singular values are retained.

-$\bullet$ Figure \ref{fig:Intro_SVD_2} shows the singular values of the sensitivity matrix for the voltage magnitudes with respect to the net injected powers for two different distribution networks; in particular, a real feeder from California was utilized (the feeder has 126 multi-phase nodes, with a total of 366 single-phase points of connection, as described in \cite{Bernstein2018unified}).